jakovj/SuperHeroRush/README.md

 ## Getting Started

-Product of learning basics of Python
+Product of learning basics of Python.

 ## Built With
 * PyCharm